 The David Braley Centre for Antibiotic Discovery

-Public Health agencies across the globe agree that antimicrobial resistance is one of the most significant global threats to public health in the 21st Century.
+Public health agencies across the globe agree that antimicrobial resistance is one of the most significant threats to modern medicine in the 21st century.
 In 2019, the David Braley Centre for Antibiotic Discovery was established with the vision of successfully addressing this crisis.
 Members of the DBCAD are committed to discovering and developing new resources, treatments, diagnostics, and clinical strategies through innovation in antimicrobial resistance research and antibiotic discovery.